scribe-security/docs/docs/platforms/overview.md

 The option `--instance` specifies a unique Kubernetes instance string, with an empty string as the default.

 The option `--types` defines which evidence to create, scoped by scope parameters, with "cluster-images" as the default.
-Other options are `namespace`, `pod` and all.
-These options run verification on the repsective evience types.
+Other options are `namespace`, `pod` and `all`.
+These options run verification on the respective evidence types.

 The option `--default_product_key_strategy` sets the strategy for overriding product keys, with "mapping" as the default.